-The branded bread companies include, Bimbo de Colombia, Productos Ramo, Compañia Manufacturera de Pan (Comapan) and Industrias Santa Clara, among others.
-These companies produce various types of bread products that differ from traditional bakeries and specialize in buns for hamburgers and hot dogs, in addition to sliced bread, pre-made toast, cakes and brownies.
+The branded bread companies include, Bimbo de Colombia, Productos Ramo, Compañia Manufacturera de Pan (Comapan) and Quala, among others.
+These companies produce various types of bread products that differ from traditional bakeries and specialize in buns for hamburgers and hot dogs, in addition to sliced bread, pre-made toasts, cakes and brownies.
 They have launched new products such as artisanal bread and bread with grains and seeds in order to conquer consumers looking for healthier products.

 Chilled Processed Food: Chilled meat and poultry products are more in demand by urban consumers.
-According to Euromonitor, most of the Colombian chilled processed food market is in processed meats or poultry and a minor share for chilled ready-to-eat meals; however preference for chilled processed food has always been higher than for frozen products.
-Chinese and Italian preparations are preferred by consumers when buying ready-to-eat-meals decision arises.
+According to Euromonitor, most of the Colombian chilled processed food market is in processed meats or poultry and a minor share for chilled ready-to-eat meals; however, preference for chilled processed food has always been higher than for frozen products.
+Mexican, Italian and Chinese preparations are preferred by consumers when buying ready-to-eat-meals decision.
 The Colombian firm Grupo Nutresa leads in this category with 60 percent market share.

 Oils and Fats: Colombia is a major producer of palm oil.
 Olive oil as well as rapeseed oil has shown growth in sales due to consumer increasing preference for healthier oils.
+Private label also raises as an interesting alternative to penetrate the market, not only for hard-discounters, but also for retailers.
 Team Foods Colombia leads the sector offering soybean, sunflower and olive oil.

 Confectionery: The confectionery industry is an economic engine in Colombia, generating more than 25,000 jobs with a strong history of production and exports.
 The industry regularly sources raw materials from foreign suppliers, including dairy products and glucose.
-Although the sector has made efforts in order to innovate and offer a greater variety of candies and chocolates, competition from imports are strong.
+Although the sector has made efforts in order to innovate and offer a greater variety of candies and chocolates for consumers looking for low sugar alternatives, competition from imports are strong.
 Two domestic firms, Grupo Nutresa and Colombina, lead the sector over multinationals, such Ferrero, Cadbury and Nestlé.

-Beverages: The beverage sector is expanding focus on flavored water and teas, emphasizing vitamin fortified juices with less sugar content.
+Beverages: The beverage sector is expanding focus on flavored water and teas, emphasizing vitamin-fortified juices with less sugar content.
+Innovation in packaging has been crucial to influence soft drinks consumption, especially water.
 Per capita consumption of non-alcoholic beverages is still low at 131.4 liters (34.71 gallons) per year, slightly lower than neighboring countries.
-The preferred beverages are sodas, with a per capita consumption of 55 liters (14.53 gallons) per year.
+The preferred beverages are sodas and bottled water.